C00276177Tomas/SafeSiteAI/Alpha Release - Iteration One/README.md

 📽️ Demo

-The Demo files 1-4 contain mp4 videos of demo's of different detection distances and lighting.
+The Demo Folder contains 3 videos of demo's of different detection distances and lighting.
 It identifying workers with and without proper safety equipment.
 Please download and watch.

 🐞 Reporting Bugs & Feedback